The Best Bars In Highland Park guide image

 Chengdu Taste serves some incredibly spicy food, but this Szechuan spot is one of the best restaurants in Los Angeles.

-Crawfords review image
+Crawfords image

 Crawfords is little neighborhood bar in Historic Filipinotown with a secret fried chicken sandwich that is fantastic.